 Car seat laws in Tucson, AZ

 Tucson car seat laws are very specific when it comes to the safety of children while riding in a vehicle.
-All drivers must ensure that all passengers under the age of 16 are properly restrained in a manner that is appropriate for their height, weight and age.
-Drivers can be fined up to $500 if they are found to be in violation of these laws.
+All drivers must ensure that all passengers under the age of 16 are properly restrained in a manner that is appropriate for their height, weight, and age.
+Drivers can be fined up to $500 if they are found to violate these laws.

 Arizona 10 years 100 pounds booster seat law